FLAGS

 History

-The flag was adopted on July 1, 1972, by the Northern Mariana Islands legislature while still under U.S. trust territory status.
+The flag was adopted on July 1, 1972, by the Northern Mariana Islands legislature while still under U.S. Trust territory status.
 It remained the flag when the islands became a U.S. Commonwealth in 1978 and after the 1986 covenant.

 Construction